Havlirob/backward-cpp/README.md

 #### Install backward.hpp

-Backward is a header only library.
+Backward is a header-only library.
 So installing Backward is easy, simply drop a copy of `backward.hpp` along with your other source files in your C++ project.
 You can also use a git submodule or really any other way that best fits your environment, as long as you can include `backward.hpp`.